 For food trucks that already use SinglePlatform and operate in the U.S. or Canada, their menus featured on SinglePlatform will now automatically appear on their Facebook business page.
 For others, food trucks can upload their menus in PDF format to their Facebook page to take advantage of this new feature.
 (Handy guide on how to do it)

-With this update, food trucks can take advantage of the size and influence of Facebook’s audience to attract potential new customers that search for places to dine in the areas you operate.
+With this update, food trucks can take advantage of the size and influence of Facebook’s audience.
+Use it to attract potential new customers that search for places to dine in the areas you operate.
 Facebook makes it very easy to find new and existing food trucks.

-Now that you have added your menu to your food truck’s Facebook page, here are some tips to further leverage this feature to your mobile food business’s marketing advantage.
+Now that you have added your menu to your truck’s Facebook page, here are some tips to further leverage this feature to your mobile food business marketing advantage.

-Sending out an email blast inviting fans and customers to check out your food truck menu on Facebook.
+Sending out an email blast inviting fans and customers to check out your food truck menu:

-Let your email list subscribers (see, I told you an email list can come in handy) know to check out your menu on Facebook, giving you a good reason to connect with them and increase social media engagement on your Facebook page.
+Let your email list subscribers (see, I told you an email list can come in handy) know to check out your menu on Facebook.
+As if you needed another reason, this gives you an opportunity to connect with them and increase social media engagement on your Facebook page.

 Cross-promotion of your food truck menu on Facebook on other social networks: